 Raymond felt a sense of deep worry and concern at the same time.
 A fallen fairy was a terrifying concept.
 And a lost one in danger of becoming corrupt added fresh layers of alarm and urgency.

-There was a pause but the humming sound continued.
-Then Vanessa closed the communication with the words, “on behalf of my Queen… and our people, I thank you Raymond.”
+There was a pause but the strange humming sound continued.
+Vanessa then closed the communication with the words, “On behalf of my Queen… and our people, I thank you Raymond.”
+She then turned to the fairy in red who looked back at her with her fiery eyes, awaiting some kind of instruction or command.
+Vanessa gave the instruction with a signal, stretching out her hand and directing it towards Raymond.

-He realised that his heart was beating quickly.
-It had been an intense conversation and he had been carefully taking notes as the fairy spoke to him.
-A meddler in witchcraft had summoned a royal fairy, Stephanie Goldmaracynthia Bell, while she was still in her infant years.
+He lay on the ground for a while, recovering his strength and groaning.
+A little later, he staggered to his feet.
+He felt a little lighter and his heart was beating quickly.
+It had been an intense conversation during which he had been carefully taking mental notes as the fairy spoke to him.
+A meddler in witchcraft had summoned a royal fairy to Earth, Stephanie Goldmaracynthia Bell, while she was still in her infant years.
 She was said to be the firstborn, meaning that she would be next in line for the Crown of the Higher World.
-Then another fairy went to Earth in pursuit of her, perhaps one who had some kind of special care of the royal infant and perhaps felt she had to make a fast decision and take a big risk.
-But she was not prepared to withstand the corrupting influence of Earth and must have destroyed the kidnapper of the princess in a fit of anger.
-At some point, this fairy became corrupt.
-Perhaps it was at the moment that she took vengeance on the kidnapper?
-But was that not the justified killing of a dangerous enemy?
-Then it seems that, after becoming corrupt, this fairy stopped communicating with the higher world and went missing, together with the royal child.
+Then another fairy went to Earth in pursuit of her; perhaps one who had some kind of special care of the royal infant and must have felt she had to make a fast decision and take a significant risk.
+But she was not prepared to withstand the corrupting influence of Earth and after destroying the kidnapper of the princess in a fit of anger, this fairy was believed to have become corrupt.
+After becoming corrupt, she later stopped communicating with the higher world and went missing, together with the royal child.
 The fairies then reached out to him to look for her.
-She could perhaps be recognised if her full name was kept and if he were ever to discover any signs of someone with a fairy nature, he was to report it.
+She could perhaps be recognised if her full name had been kept.
+And of course, if he were ever to discover anyone who displayed signs of a fairy nature, he was to report it.
 There was that added depth about someone who was a fairy and that distinctive presence that he had gradually become attuned to.
 These signs however, could be quite subtle, even for him, a man who was quite the specialist when it came to fairies.
-But a fairy that was to grow up on earth would probably lose those other more obvious signs of fairy nature which included a kind of brightness and ethereal aura that came with being completely uncontaminated by Earth and knowing that they were from a higher world and had experienced it.
+But a fairy that was to grow up on earth would probably lose those other more obvious signs of fairy nature which included a kind of brightness and ethereal aura that came with being completely uncontaminated by Earth and from knowing that they were from a higher world and had experienced it.

 Every now and then the fairies would contact him but sadly, it was always the same news: nothing yet to report.